shoaibkhan17/JumpIN/readme.txt

 ------------Mushroom is a subclass of the Piece class and cannot be moved or selected.
 It's only purpose is as an obstacle on the board.

-- Node Class:

-------------The Node class is a class that store information about itself and nodes it is attached to.
-This class is used by the AutoSolver.

 - Parser Class:

------------Used to parse user input for text-based version
+-----------Used to parse user input for text-based version.
+It is used because it seperates processing the user input from the actual game logic (decoupling)

 - Piece Class: